 So, here goes the third of the 5 reasons why.

 Of course, I have been thinking about the safety of the vaccines.
 Normally, it takes a pharmaceutical company a significantly longer time to bring a vaccine to the market.
 With the urgency of the global pandemic, the various COVID vaccines have been “fast-tracked” and given emergency use permissions.
 That might mean that they have not been tested in as large and repeated trials as they would have been in less urgent circumstances.

 In reality, what has been primarily fast-tracked has been the paperwork.
 As the data above shows, the trials were massive (44,000 and 30,000 volunteers for Pfizer and Moderna respectively).
 These are very large trials, even if they jumped over the intermediate animal trials.
-Usually, a new vaccine undergoes animal trials first to check the vaccine’s safety, but even so, some critics argue that it is hard to predict safety on humans even if a vaccine is safe on animals.
+Usually, a new vaccine undergoes animal trials first to check the vaccine safety, but even so, some critics argue that it is hard to predict safety for humans even if a vaccine is safe for animals.

 Fourth YES for the vaccine!